Friday, April 26 • 1:00 - 5:00 pm

 - The importance of evaluating effect sizes and utilizing the Cohen’s d statistic to do so

-Join us for dinner, connection, community, and an innovative workshop to explore varied methods of using the humanities in your teaching.
+Join us for an innovative workshop to explore varied methods of using the humanities in your teaching.
 This unique opportunity will allow participants to experience several different approaches to using the arts and literature, discuss the methods utilized, and explore "applying" these to your learners.
 Taught by an experienced medical educator with a graduate degree in art history, as well as years of experience facilitating "Literature and Medicine" seminars at Boston hospitals, this workshop will provide you with a personal immersion experience of using the arts and will leave you with tangible skills to teach medical humanities to learners of all levels.

 Friday/Saturday Add-On Bundle Discount